Peaceful Parenting Examples Age 7 - 11

-"I hear you're angry I won't let you stay up later.
+"I hear you're angry that I won't let you stay up later.
 I want to focus on our discussion, and I can't while I'm trying to get everyone into bed at night.
 Let's make a date to talk about this after school tomorrow."

 Then, don't forget, even if she does (temporarily).
 Initiate the discussion and look for a win-win solution in good faith.

 Your ten year old screams "You never understand!
 I hate you!"